scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

  envelope” interpolator, and others.

 ..
 [4]
- See C. Carroll, Kaufman, et al. () for a much more thorough discussion.
+ See [Carroll2017b] for a much more thorough discussion.

 ..
 [5]
- See C. Carroll, Kaufman, et al. () for a much more thorough discussion.
+ See [Carroll2017b] for a much more thorough discussion.

 ..
 [6]
- For a much more detailed discussion please see Carroll et al. (2017).
+ For a much more detailed discussion please see [Carroll2017b].

 ..
 [7]
  The solution to a dynamic optimal control problem is a set of policy